Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

     4.3.
 Alice's client release the save lock on the session and indicates that all modifications up to index 2 are contained in vlob ID 42 version 11.
 5. Mallory wants to join the session
     5.1.
-Same as step 1.1. but for Mallory
+Same as step 1.1. but for Mallory (and latest version for vlob ID 42 is now version 11).
     5.2.
-Mallory's client loads in the editics editor the content of vlob ID 42 at version 11.
+Same as step 1.2. but for Mallory (and loaded version for vlob ID 42 is version 11).
     5.3.
+Mallory's client loads in the editics editor the content vlob ID 42 at version 11 converted in bin format.
+    5.4.
 Mallory's client connects to the editics session with ID 42 and specify she uses version 11.
          The server accept the connection and pushes no modification.

 The server ensures the client can reach the correct document state by only allowing certain vlob versions: